AVSystem/iot-examples/README.md

 https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Tutorials/Air_quality_monitoring_tutorial.html

-## Coiote AWS IoT Terraform
+## Coiote AWS IoT Terraform & CloudFormation config
-A terraform that allows to deploy resources in AWS subscription, that are required to allow LPWAN (Lwm2m) devices connection to AWS IoT Core using Coiote DM Platform.
+A Terraform & CloudFormation files that allow to deploy resources in AWS subscription, that are required to allow LPWAN (Lwm2m) devices connection to AWS IoT Core using Coiote DM Platform.
-Please check:

-//TODO
+Once you update the contents of CloudFormation integration, a [Github workflow](https://github.com/AVSystem/iot-examples/blob/main/.github/workflows/update-aws-lambdas.yml) will be executed to update the resources in AWS used by the integrating parties.